Why become an online instructor?

 All candidate notifications are sent via email.
 Applicants should adjust email settings to ensure BYU-Idaho messages are received.

-Final hiring decisions are contingent upon obtaining an ecclesiastical endorsement which confirms good standing within The Church of Jesus Christ of Latter-day Saints.
+Final hiring decisions are contingent upon obtaining an ecclesiastical clearance which confirms that candidates hold and are worthy to hold a temple recommend and are in good standing within The Church of Jesus Christ of Latter-day Saints.